vivax3794/natrix/README.md

 * ✅ **Callbacks use references to state** – Instead of closures capturing state setters, Natrix callbacks take a reference to the state, which better aligns with Rust’s ownership model.
 * ✅ **Fine-grained reactivity** – Natrix only updates what's necessary, minimizing re-renders and maximizing performance.
 * ✅ **Smart feature selection** - Natrix will automatically use nightly-only optimizations if possible without needing a explicit `nightly` flag.
+* ✅ **Borrow Safety** - We only use one `RefCell` per component instance, all other state is managed within the rust borrowing rules, which gives stronger guarantees of no panics as well as performance.

 # Design Goals
 * **Developer experience first** – Natrix is designed to feel natural for Rust developers.